Planetary Nebula Abell 19

 Finder Chart

-This planetary nebula can be found in the constellation Gemini. and is highest in the sky from the months October to April.
+This planetary nebula can be found in the constellation Gemini.
+On 4 January it is in opposition to the Sun and crosses the meridian at local midnight.
+It is highest in the sky from the months October to April.